mrpaulphan/idm216/_instructor_materials/assignments/02_assignment.md

 - **Create a GitHub Repository**: The repository should be named in the format `idm216-{teamName}-{projectName}`.
 - **Roles**: Assign one team member as the repository owner and all another as a collaborator.
 - Create readme.md file with the following information:
-  - **Team Members**: List all team members and their roles.
-  - **Project Managers**: List all project managers.
+  - **Team Members**: Link to a document in your teams page.
-  - **Useful Links**: Include links to the team web page, team repository, and final project landing page.
+  - **Useful Links**: Include links you woukd find useful to the team.
+For example web page, team repository, and final project landing page.
-  - **Planner Details**: Include a list of Kanban-style buckets and tasks with due dates.
   - Link to your Microsoft Teams group.

 ## Microsoft Teams for Project Communication